« Alpacas at Walnut Creek

 Alpaca Barn | Facts | Farm Basics | Fencing | Pasture and Feed | History

-Alpaca farming is a great adventure.
+Alpaca farming is a wonderful adventure.
 It can be a little scary if you have never raised livestock before.
-Raising alpacas is easier than you might think.
+Keeping alpacas, raising and breeding, is easier than you might think.

 For more in-depth information on alpacas we welcome you to visit our selection of alpaca books that we use as references.